Making golf safe for everyone

 - Commit 2 kids – Working Together to Keep Kids Safe in Sport

 Sport offers incredible experiences and opportunities for children, which are integral to enhancing child development.
-Positive experiences are tied to healthy relationships between athletes and coaches, as well as to safe environments where adults are accountable for their actions and behaviours.
+Positive experiences are tied to healthy relationships between athletes and coaches, as well as to safe environments where adults are accountable for their actions and behaviors.

 VOLUNTEER CANADA provides national leadership and expertise on volunteerism to increase the participation, quality, and diversity of volunteer experiences.